-The tuckshop operates on a 'bag' system.
+For any families who do not wish to use online ordering, a paper bag/cash system will still be available.
 A separate bag is required for 1st and 2nd breaks, with the child's name, class and order clearly printed on the front.

-Eg. Mary Smith
+Eg. Mary Smith 2G 1st Break

-2G

-1st Break

-Ham Sandwich \$3.50 Strawberry Milk \$2.50 Total \$6.00 Enclosed \$10.00
+Ham Sandwich \$3.50 Strawberry Milk \$2.50

+Total \$6.00 Enclosed \$10.00

 If change is required, the amount will be recorded on the bag.
 The money will be taped to the bag or for large amounts a note is written on the bag and change can be collected from the tuckshop.
 Please remind your child to check the bag for change before it is placed in the bin.
 Iceblocks are only available at first break and must be ordered on the tuckshop bags.
 No over the counter sales.
+Bags are to be delivered to the Tuckshop by 9.00am.